Skip to main content

 Idaptive Handles the Whole Account Lifecycle

 With SCIM 2.0, Idaptive creates, updates, and turns off Files.com users on its own.
-A change in Idaptive shows up in file access without anyone touching Files.com.
+A change in Idaptive shows up in file access without anyone touching Files.com, so onboarding and offboarding are one step in one place instead of two lists to keep in step.

 Or Let Accounts Create Themselves on First Login

 If you don't turn on SCIM, Files.com makes an account the first time someone signs in (JIT).
+That gets you running with no provisioning setup.
 It can't remove people later, so turn on SCIM when you need departing users shut off automatically.

 Two-Factor Reaches SFTP, Not Just the Browser